There’s no denying that Bora Bora is a pricey destination so knowing the costs involved beforehand can really help.

 Bora Bora Grocery Prices

-To save a bit of money, you can choose to buy some snacks from a local grocery store.
+To save a bit of money, you can buy some snacks from a local grocery store.
+We visited the store once whilst we were in Vaitape to buy a few snacks to keep in our overwater bungalow.

 Food is still kinda pricey at grocery stores but you’ll still make a saving if you compare it to a restaurant meal.